Kim Kardashian fined $1 million by SEC over crypto promotion

 Bitcoin has lost more than half its value in 2022, tumbling to around $19,000 Monday.
 The Ethereum Max token that Kardashian promoted has declined in value by more than 90% since its peak last May.

 After wild swings in crypto valuations and dozens of scams being exposed, the crypto industry is under growing scrutiny from the SEC and Congress.
-A bipartisan proposal last month would hand regulatory authority over Bitcoin and Ether, two popular cryptocurrencies, to the Commodities Futures Trading Commission.
+A bipartisan proposal last month would hand regulatory authority over bitcoin and ether, two popular cryptocurrencies, to the Commodity Futures Trading Commission.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct the spelling of the actor’s last name.
-It’s Steven Seagal, not Segal.
-It also corrects the name of the CFTC.
-It’s the Commodity Futures Trading Commission not Commodities Futures Trading Commission.